charliemeyer2000/nvim/README.md

 This is my neovim config.
 This uses `lazy.nvim` to manage packages.
 This README Is mostly used to track the useful commands that I have created/found for the specific plugins + also just generally useful motions as a whole.

-## Packer
+## Lazy.nvim

-To use packer, just type `:Packer` or do `:PackerSync` to ensure that everything's good to go.
+To use lazy.nvim, just type `:Lazy`to ensure that everything's good to go.

 ## File Tree Management